Fixing a Leaky Garbage Disposal

 Some disposals are linked to the dishwasher, which allows for self-cleaning.
 This location often suffers from leaks as well.

-It can take a DIYer many hours to locate and finish simple repairs, so include that in the cost when choosing to tackle the problem on your own.
+It can take a DIYer many hours to find and finish simple repairs, so factor that into the cost when choosing to tackle the problem on your own.

-Having a professional technician like one from Rolf Griffin Service Experts diagnose and take care of the problem can help find other parts that may be about to go out.
-That way, you won’t be fixing the same disposal two weeks later.
+Having a professional technician like one from Rolf Griffin Service Experts diagnose and fix the problem can help find other parts that may be about to go out.
+That way, you won’t end up fixing the same disposal two weeks later.